-The posterior cruciate ligament (PCL) is one of two cruciate ligaments of the knee that acts to restrict posterior tibial translation relative to the femur.
-It is the functional counterpart of the anterior cruciate ligament (ACL), which prevents excessive anterior tibial translation relative to the femur.
-Both cruciate ligaments are static stabilizers of the knee that help it move throughout a full range of motion.
+The posterior cruciate ligament (PCL) derives its name for its attachment to the posterior aspect of the tibia and the 'cross' structure formed with the anterior cruciate ligament (ACL) inside the joint capsule of the knee.
+Similar to the other ligaments in the knee, the function of the PCL is to provide stabilization of the knee joint.
+It is one of two cruciate ligaments of the knee that acts primarily to restrict posterior tibial translation relative to the femur.
+The PCL is the functional counterpart of the ACL, which prevents excessive anterior tibial translation relative to the femur.
+Together, the cruciate ligaments act as static stabilizers that hold the knee joint together throughout its full range of motion.

-The PCL is comprised of two ligamentous bundles: the anterolateral bundle (ALB) and posteromedial bundle (PMB).
-The location of their attachments can easily identify these bundles to the femur as opposed to their tibial attachments that are much more compact and difficult to differentiate.
+The PCL is comprised of two ligamentous bundles: the anterolateral bundle (ALB) and the posteromedial bundle (PMB).
+The insertions of these attachments on the femur are used to identify these bundles as the tibial attachments are compact and difficult to differentiate.
+The anterolateral bundle is larger compared to the posteromedial bundle.
 The femoral attachment of the ALB, estimated to range from 112 to 118 mm in area, is much larger than the size of its tibial attachment, estimated at around 88 mm.
 The tibial attachment of the ALB is bordered medially and posteriorly by the PMB, with a horizontal bony prominence known as the 'bundle ridge' separating the two.
 Overall, the PMB is smaller than the ALB.
 The femoral attachment of the PMB is estimated to range from 60 to 90 mm in area, while the tibial attachment measures approximately 105 mm along the posteromedial aspect of the ALB.

 The mechanoreceptors of the posterior ligament influence the musculature that acts on the knee.
 This mechanoreceptor activity contributes to better neuromuscular coordination during the phases of the gait cycle.

 In isolated PCL injuries, the recommendation for surgery is only for acute injuries with severe posterior tibial subluxation and instability.
-Surgical reconstruction is also recommended when there is damage to other structures in the knee in addition to the PCL.
-Such cases require surgery within two weeks of the injury to allow for best anatomical ligament repair of the PCL and to reduce capsular scarring.
-There is no gold standard approach to PCL reconstruction and debate exists on the best graft source, placement of tibial and femoral tunnels, number of graft bundles, and the amount of graft tension.
+Surgical reconstruction is also the recommended approach when there is damage to other structures in the knee in addition to the PCL.
+Such cases require surgery within two weeks of the injury to allow for the best anatomical ligament repair of the PCL and to reduce capsular scarring.
+There is no gold standard approach to PCL reconstruction, and debate exists on the best graft source, placement of tibial and femoral tunnels, the number of graft bundles, and the amount of graft tension.
 There are several allografts and autologous tissues used for PCL reconstruction.
 The most common allograft tissue is the Achilles tendon.
-With allograft reconstruction, surgical time decreases and there exists a small risk of iatrogenic trauma to the harvest site.
+With allograft reconstruction, surgical time decreases, and there exists a small risk of iatrogenic trauma to the harvest site.
 As far as autologous tissue grafts are concerned, bone-patellar tendon-bone is most common.
 The bone plugs allow for sufficient fixation of the tissue, but there is the risk of harvest site morbidity.

-In patients with an isolated PCL injury, non-operative management is often recommended.
+In patients with an isolated PCL injury, non-operative management is often the recommended course.
 Surgery should be considered immediately over non-operative management if other ligamentous structures are damaged, and there is increased rotation instability of the knee.
-Surgical intervention can also be an option with PCL injuries when conservative, non-operative management has failed, or there increased osteoarthritic changes in the PCL-deficient knee present.
+Surgical intervention can also be an option with PCL injuries when conservative, non-operative management has failed or there increased osteoarthritic changes in the PCL-deficient knee present.
 During acute management of an isolated PCL injury, rehabilitation should focus on reducing knee joint effusion, restoring range of motion, and regaining muscle strength, especially of the quadriceps.
 Mild tears generally have a rapid recovery, with patients able to return to full activity within two to four weeks of injury.
-More severe ligamentous tears may require a period of immobilization and partial weight bearing before beginning physical therapy.
+More severe ligamentous tears may require a period of immobilization and partial weight-bearing before beginning physical therapy.
 These patients should be able to return to full activity within three months of injury.
 Those that continue to have pain and are unable to resume a pre-injury level of function may require surgical intervention.